SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 with each update completing before the next one begins, to prevent data races.
-UI updates can also come from many places in your code, so it wouldn't work very well to try grouping all UI-related code on a single type.
+UI updates can also come from many places in your code, so grouping all UI-related code on a single type doesn't work very well.
 <!-- XXX TR: Other examples of non-UI non-main-actor work? -->
 To serialize concurrent work like this, you can use the *main actor*,